Maximilian-Winter/Bite-Programming-Language/README.md

 var Console = CSharpInterfaceCall(CSharpInterfaceObject);
 ```
+Now you can use the variable Console like the static Class Console in C#.

 For .NET Core to .NET 6.0, you need to specify an Assembly Qualified Name if the type it is not in mscorlib.
 You don't need the full name, but you need to specify the assembly.